systemtruststores/systemtruststores.github.io/docs/rationale/index.md

 Linux distributions don't have a truststore API like the macOS Keychain.
 (The closest offerings are perhaps GNOME Keyring or KDE Wallet, but these are *keystores* for holding passwords, rather than *truststores* for holding root certificates.)
 Instead, certificates are stored directly on the filesystem, following the Filesystem Hierarchy Standard.
 An application's TLS library (like OpenSSL) then reads the certificates from this location.

-The typical approach that native trust store integration wrappers take is to let OpenSSL look up the certificates on Linux (or at least, use OpenSSL conventions to determine the certificate search path), but step in to customize TLS certificate handling on other systems.
+The typical approach that system truststore integration wrappers take is to let OpenSSL look up the certificates on Linux (or at least, use OpenSSL conventions to determine the certificate search path), but step in to customize TLS certificate handling on other systems.